shanmukhachaitanyapanchakarla-maker/SMART_LIGHTING_USING_LDR_WITH_LCD_DISPLAY/README.md

 # SMART_LIGHTING_USING_LDR_WITH_LCD_DISPLAY
 Smart lighting using LDR with LCD display is a real time application useful for monitoring light intensity and control the light based on light intensity.
+As part a of project for Maincrafts embedded systems and IOT internship.

 ## 📖 Project Overview